Disney’s Grand Floridian Resort and Spa is considered the flagship resort of Walt Disney World.

 The resort is just one monorail stop away from Magic Kingdom, a boat ride away from Wilderness Lodge, and easily accessible to nearby Magic Kingdom Resorts.
 Epcot is also accessible by monorail.
 However, bus transportation is necessary to reach other destinations.

 The Grand Floridian is also a top Christmas destination because of its elegant Victorian holiday decorations, massive Christmas tree, and an elaborate (and edible) gingerbread house.

-Resort: Grand Floridian Resort
+Resort: Disney’s Grand Floridian Resort